Agee-M/inventory-manager/README.md

 >>* Rename the file the persistent storage is saved to.
 >>* Modify the code to enforce that the inventory is between or at the minimum and maximum value.
 > ### File Names
-> mainscreen.html, InhousePartForm.html, OutsourcedPartForm.html, InventoryValidator.java, ValidInventory.java, part.java, BootStrapData.java
+> mainscreen.html, InhousePartForm.html, OutsourcedPartForm.html, InventoryValidator.java, ValidInventory.java, part.java, BootStrapData.java, application.properties.
 >
 > ### Changes
 > Mainscreen.html